What is Recertification by Infection Prevention Units (IPUs)?

 How does the Recertification by Infection Prevention Units (IPUs) process work?

-Recertification by IPUs is achieved every five years.
-Candidates who choose to recertify this way must submit a “professional portfolio” using the interactive online submission system.
-IPUs are accumulated by earning points from the projects or activities outlined in the Candidate Handbook.
+Candidates who choose to recertify using continuing education must submit a “professional portfolio” using the interactive online submission system on the CBIC website.
+IPUs are accumulated by earning contact hours from participating in qualifying activities, which are outlined in the Candidate Handbook

 How many IPUs do I need to accumulate?

-IPUs may be obtained over the 5 year recertification period from the submission date of your initial or previous recertification examination/previous portfolio submission through your current portfolio submission date (ex: if you submitted your recertification examination or portfolio on 7/27/15, IPUs may be obtained at any point from 7/27/15 up until the submission deadline of 10/31/20).
-Contact CBIC to find out what your submission date is if you don’t know it.
+IPUs may be obtained over the 5 year recertification period from the submission date of your initial or previous recertification examination/previous portfolio submission through your current portfolio submission date (ex: if you submitted your recertification examination or portfolio on 7/27/20, IPUs may be obtained at any point from 7/27/20 up until the submission deadline of 10/31/25).

 If I earn CEUs/CNEs from another institution (i.e. CDC, state hospital association, etc.), can I apply these to IPUs?